Peak District Self Catering cottage, 1 Primitive Mews, Chelmorton, sleeps 2

 Graveled area with outdoor furniture and barbecue

-Shared use of a 3-acre grass paddock, dogs can run off the lead
+One small well behaved dog welcome, with shared use of a 3-acre grass paddock, where dogs can run off the lead

 Sorry, no smoking or vaping